RIKEN-RCCS/WHEEL/README.md

 `CONFIG_DIR` must be absolute path in host machine.

-in above commandline we specify following options
+above command line, we specify following options

 - project files will be create under ${HOME}
 - port 8089 and 8090 is used for WHEEL itself and jupyter notebook respectively